Chromozon/Q2JumpRefresh/readme.md

 ## Q2 Jump Refresh
 A reimplementation of Quake 2 jump mod.
+The code currently compiles with C++17.

 ## Goals
 - Redesign the code from the ground up so it's easy to understand and less bug-prone when adding new features.